hpc-carpentry/hpc-carpentry.github.io/_posts/2018/12/2018-12-10-community-service-award.md

 ---
 layout: page
 authors: ["Raniere Silva", "Tracy Teal"]
-teaser: "Thanks to the award winners, sorted by surname, Tim Dennis, Margareth Gfrerer, Toby Hodges, Malvika Sharan and Fotis Psomopoulos."
+teaser: "Thanks to the award winners, sorted by surname, Tim Dennis, Margareth Gfrerer, Toby Hodges, Fotis Psomopoulos, and Malvika Sharan."
 title: "2018 Community Service Award winners"
 date: 2018-12-10
 time: "09:00:00"
 tags: ["Executive Council", "Community Service Award"]
 ---

-The Carpentries Executive Council is happy announce that Tim Dennis, Margareth Gfrerer and Toby Hodges received the 2018 Community Service Award and Malvika Sharan and Fotis Psomopoulosa the special CarpentryCon Community Award.
+The Carpentries Executive Council is happy announce that Tim Dennis, Margareth Gfrerer and Toby Hodges received the 2018 Community Service Award and Fotis Psomopoulos and Malvika Sharan the special CarpentryCon Community Award.
 Thank you for contributions to the The Carpentries community!

 ## Community Service Award